YifengShan2024/stress-strain-prediction/README.md

 Trained Model: Saved in outputs/models/.
 Logs: Training and test logs in outputs/logs/.
 Visualizations: True vs. predicted plots in outputs/results/.

+## Contributions
+This work introduces several key contributions to structural mechanics and computational modeling:

+Hybrid Attention Design: Integrates domain-specific feature attention with deep learning, improving interpretability and performance for stress-strain predictions.
+Custom Loss Framework: Combines mechanistic principles with data-driven losses to enforce physical realism in predictions.
+Efficient Data Processing: Implements augmentation techniques and a flexible pipeline for multi-sensor data integration.
+Modular Framework: Provides a reusable structure for extensions in other applications, such as material failure prediction or real-time simulations.

+## Future Work
+This project opens up several avenues for future research and development:

+Real-Time Adaptability: Incorporate dynamic optimization strategies to adapt the model to changing material properties in real-time.
+Extended Sensor Integration: Explore additional data sources, such as acoustic and thermal sensors, for multi-modal fusion.
+Scalability: Improve the computational efficiency for large-scale datasets and 3D modeling scenarios.
+Explainability: Develop tools to interpret attention mechanisms, making the model outputs more accessible to domain experts.
+Transfer Learning: Adapt the model for applications in related domains, such as biomechanics or aerospace engineering.

 ##  License
 This project is licensed under the MIT License.